huntdatacenter/docs/docs/do-science/faq/migration.md

 ### Are there any changes to storage?

 Work and scratch are replicated for better speeds.
 Archive is erasure coded for better long term storage.

+### Are there any changes to lab setup?

+We will setup new machines in cloud2 with latest Ubuntu (22.04 LTS).
+You should check if you need apt packages that require older version than 22.04.

+### Will I have all my apt packages installed?

+We will install clean setup, transfer your data and configure lab users.
+If there are specific apt packages you will be able to install them yourself, but you need to double check that they support Ubuntu 22.04 (https://packages.ubuntu.com/).